The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 1025 |

-a grammatical anomaly that has caused much controversy in the history of
+two lines show a grammatical anomaly that has caused much controversy in the

 singular HUNC.
 The shift from plural to singular was considered so unusual that